pfeinsper/21b-indago-rfid-conformance-tester/docs-src/index.md

 Documents and reports were produced and stored in Google Drive[^13], so that multiple members could work on them simultaneously, and also be accessed by the professor to provide insights and feedback.
 It also served as another backup storage to the Github repository, in case any problems occurred.

-The programming languages VHDL and C were used throughout the project, and the Intel® Quartus® Prime FPGA Design Software[^14] was used in conjunction with the Nios II Software Build Tools for Eclipse[^15] plugin, which supports simulations and tests that assisted in the development process, as well as the ModelSim*-Intel® FPGA Edition Software[^16], widely used for tsting VHDL component codes.
+The programming languages VHDL and C were used throughout the project, and the Intel® Quartus® Prime FPGA Design Software[^14] was used in conjunction with the Nios II Software Build Tools for Eclipse[^15] plugin, which supports simulations and tests that assisted in the development process, as well as the ModelSim*-Intel® FPGA Edition Software[^16], widely used for testing VHDL component codes.
 As the client specified that he wanted the project to be open-source, all code, reports and images relevant to this will also be available on the project’s public GitHub repository.

 Considering the project consists of the creation of a conformance tester for the EPC-GEN2 UHF RFID protocol, its documentation was widely used, researched, and discussed by all members of the group during the project, focusing mainly on the communication sections between the reader and tag, as well as encoding data, and mandatory commands for protocol standards.